-- Scotiabank: ₡1500 per withdraw (around 2.50 USD)
+- Scotiabank: ₡1500 per withdrawal (around 2.50 USD)

-- Cathay Banco: ₡1500 per withdraw (around 2.50 USD)
+- Cathay Banco: ₡1500 per withdrawal (around 2.50 USD)

-- Davivienda: ₡1500 per withdraw (around 2.50 USD)
+- Davivienda: ₡1500 per withdrawal (around 2.50 USD)

-- Banco BAC Credomatic: $5.00 per withdraw (around 3000 CRC)
+- Banco BAC Credomatic: $5.00 per withdrawal (around 3000 CRC)

 #36 Visa and MasterCard cards are accepted in many places, yet I wouldn’t rely on them completely.
 You’ll still find many guest houses/hostels, small restaurants, and shops that will only accept cash.

-The most uncomplicated tour will cost 25-35 USD per person, while some other day tours go up to 100 – 150 USD per person.
+The most uncomplicated tour will cost 25-35 USD per person, while other day tours cost 100 – 150 USD per person.
 Entry tickets to the most famous attractions will cost 10 to 16 USD.

 Then comes the food, even in sodas, you’ll pay at least 5-6 USD per dish.
-Plus, in other restaurants, it’s impossible to eat for less than 10-15 USD per dish.
+Plus, in other restaurants, eating for less than 10-15 USD per dish is impossible.
 While it’s easy to pay more than 20 USD…

 #39 When it comes to tipping, you should know that there’s no need to tip.
 Most restaurants charge a 10% service fee.
 Note that this fee isn’t included in the prices on the menu.